blaine-geiger/Pi5-Ubuntu-Server/README.md

 ## Downloading and editing configuration files
 There are three configuration files I will be concerned with during this section.
-These will not be written from scratch.
-I will be using a basic template, but I will need to change a few things to make sure the services communicate and function properly.
-Each file can be downloaded from GitHub user James Turland at Jims Garage.
 The three files are:

 - A docker compose file that is similar to a script and allows you to build a configure multiple containers simultaneously.
 - A Prometheus configuration file to specify targets you wish to scrape data from, as well as details regarding which data, how often, etc.
 - A Telegraf configuration file that will scrape data from Docker regarding the containers and their related data (number of containers running, resource usage, etc.)

-These files are configured for the specifics of James’ network, and I will need to change many things to make them work for my scenario.
-This is a trial-and-error process that requires a lot of troubleshooting to achieve functionality.
-I will cover some of the basic changes that need to be made but I cannot include every detail in this documentation.
-- Downloading a file transfer application like WinSCP for secure file transfer may make things easier to understand the Linux file structure.
+Downloading a file transfer application like WinSCP for secure file transfer may make things easier to understand the Linux file structure.
 You can also use the `nano` text editor inside Ubuntu to copy and paste the raw file data and save it that way.
 This will require you to create directories and files with the CLI.
 I constructed the following file structure in Linux to prepare before moving the configuration files.

 - home/blaine/